microsoft/vscode-docs/docs/containers/python-user-rights.md

   > self.socket.bind(self.server_address)
   > PermissionError: [Errno 13] Permission denied

-This likely means you are exposing a system-port (ports 0 - 1023) while attempting to run as a non-root user.
+This likely means you are exposing a system-port (ports less than 1024) while attempting to run as a non-root user.
 This incompatible configuration is demonstrated in the image above.

 To solve this issue, modify your Dockerfile and `tasks.json` file in the manner shown [above](#configure-non-root-privileges-for-your-application).